In this post, I’m going to share with you how to start a blog for free and make money.

-All you need to start a blog for free and make money is to choose a hosting platform, domain name, content management platform, theme and affiliate sites.
+All you need to start a blog for free and make money is to choose a hosting platform, domain name, content management platform, theme, and affiliate sites.
 Then you answer questions people are already asking about your affiliate products.
-You can do all of this very easily and with absolutely no money.
-I’m going to show you how.
+You can do all of this very easily and with no money.

 Now, the best way to start a blog for free and make money is to create a website with Google Sites.
 If you don’t know about Google Sites, they are 100% free websites you can create through Google.

-The process for setting up a blog with Google sites is incredible easy and intuitive.
+The process for setting up a blog with Google sites is incredibly easy and intuitive.
 Here is a quick list of the steps: